industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Trace_Bob_data_analysis](graphics/Trace_Bob_data_analysis.png)

-This can be done also if more signals are in plot.
+This can be done also in case if more signals are in plot.

 ![Trace_Jobs_data_analysis_more_signals](graphics/Trace_Jobs_data_analysis_more_signals.png)